 Challenge number Detail of challenge 1 Pupils have limited experience or opportunity beyond their home life and immediate community to engage in cultural, sporting and social activities.
 Lack of a range of extra-curricular provision in the local area.
 Since the pandemic, the after-shocks have been felt with children's general, fitness, health and wellbeing and confidence in being around their peers and engaging in school life.
 Assessments, observations and discussions have with pupils, parents and teachers suggest the lack of positive experience is hampering their engagement, progress and achievement in school.
 2 Pupils and their families have a range of needs and challenges to be supported including: social and emotional difficulties, including medical and mental health issues.
 These can impact on or cause adverse childhood experiences for our pupils.
 These challenges affect disadvantaged pupils in a range of ways, including their attainment.
-Teacher referrals for support have markedly increased during the pandemic.
-For example; 100% of referred pupils currently requiring additional support with social and emotional needs through our Think Yourself Great programme in KS2 are disadvantaged.
-Lego Therapy is at 85% and the RISE strategy for KS2 is at 75%.
+Teacher referrals for support have markedly increased during and after the pandemic.
+For example; 83.3% of referred pupils currently requiring additional support with social and emotional needs through our Think Yourself Great programme in KS2 are disadvantaged.
+Lego Therapy is at 66% and the RISE strategy for KS2 is at 25%.
 3 There is an attendance gap between PP and non/PP pupils.
-Attendance data over the last year indicates that attendance among disadvantaged pupil has been around 12% lower than for non-disadvantaged pupils.
-19.6% of disadvantaged pupils have been 'persistently absent' compared to 8% of their peers during that period.
+Attendance data in 2021/22 indicates that attendance among disadvantaged pupil has been around 3% lower than for non-disadvantaged pupils.
+6.5% of disadvantaged pupils have been 'persistently absent' compared to 1.7% of their peers during that period.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
-4 There is an attainment gap between PP and non/PP pupils.
-The education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
+4 School context shows that the percentage of disadvantaged children is well above national average.
+There is an attainment gap between PP and non/PP pupils.
+The education and wellbeing of many of our disadvantaged pupils have previously been impacted by partial school closures to a greater extent than for other pupils.
 These findings are supported by national studies.
 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in maths, English, reading and phonics in KS1 and LKS2.
-For 2021-2022 our Ever 6 was the same as national 5.7%.
-The schools gap between PP and non PP was 2.8% versus national average at 2.1%.
-School PA for PP was 6.5% versus national average at 19.7%.
-The gap between pupil premium versus non pupil premium nationally was 12.1% in comparison to the school gap at 4.8%.
 5 Assessments, observations, and discussions with pupils indicate under developed oral language skills, vocabulary gaps and writing ability among many disadvantaged pupils.
 These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.